MatiNavDev/workast-slack-api/README.md

 ### Git Flow

 The git flow chosen was feature branch workflow following that every iteration must have a specific branch with specific tests.
-When it was finished, it submits by a _Pull Request_ simulating that other partner must approval to allow branch merge
+When it was finished, it submits a _Pull Request_ simulating that other partner must approval to allow branch merge

 ### TDD

 The Project was developed following the TDD paradigm where all tests must be defined first and after that the code must be writed to accomplish the green in tests.
-It produced a bit more of overwork because all feature branches must had their own testbut it allowed to accomplish the right requirements plus write only neccessary code in an effective way
+It produced a bit more of work because all feature branches must had their own test but it allowed to accomplish the right requirements plus write only neccessary code in an effective way

 ## Slack Integration

-To achieve [Step](#Step) 3. the project includes an integration with Slack API.
+To achieve [Step](#Steps) 3. the project includes an integration with Slack API.

-On One hand, it consists of making a Slack application, add it to a workspace and to _#general_ channel and give that application `chat:write` permissions.
+On One hand, it includes a flow to integrate that funtionality in `articles->createOne` Controller.

 On the other Hand that integration includes **Unit** and **Integration** tests.
-Firstone only test funtionality and the other test an entire flow (it is developed in [articlesSpec->createOneSpec.js](https://github.com/MatiNavDev/workast-slack-api/blob/master/server/spec/articlesSpec/createOneSpec.js))
+Firstone only test funtionality and the other the full createOne flow (it is developed in [articlesSpec->createOneSpec.js](https://github.com/MatiNavDev/workast-slack-api/blob/master/server/spec/articlesSpec/createOneSpec.js))

 ## Auth Middleware

 The application includes a simple auth middleware in all requests.
-It only verifies that the actual request includes a **json web token** with with `JWT_SECRET` enviroment var.
+It only verifies that the actual request includes a **json web token** with `JWT_SECRET` enviroment var.

 ## Design Patterns

 - Responses: for the request responses it includes a simple **Strategy** that depending on response type it sends a `successfull` or `error` response
 - DB Connection: to connect only one time to `DB` and maintaing active that connection in app life cicle it was developed using a **Singleton**